STEAM skills (Science, Technology, Engineering, Art, and Math) may be the most important skills that today’s children will need for the future.

 Can you remember what you wanted to be when you were a kid?
 Kids today already think differently.

-More importantly, how can we provide kids learning experiences that will prepare them to become inventors, AI experts, designers and who knows what else?
+More importantly, how can we provide kids with learning experiences that will prepare them to become inventors, AI experts, designers and who knows what else??

-STEAM is a hot topic as it is an integrated approach to learning that develops critical thinking and encourages kids to think more broadly about real-world problems with a hands-on approach.
+Simply put, STEAM is an integrated approach to learning that develops critical thinking and encourages kids to think more broadly about real-world problems with a hands-on approach.

-STEAM learning happens naturally when kids craft as they get to explore, experiment, play, and try new things.
+You'll find that STEAM learning happens naturally when kids explore, experiment, play, and try new things.

-Here are a few practical ways that you can try to introduce STEAM-learning into your arts and crafts classes:
+So here are a few practical ways that you can introduce STEAM-learning into your classes: